remix-run/remix/examples/gdpr-cookie-consent/README.md

 ## Example

-Users will be present with a GDPR consent form on every page ([app/routes/index.tsx](app/routes/index.tsx)) till they submit the accept button.
+Users will be presented with a GDPR consent form on every page ([app/routes/index.tsx](app/routes/index.tsx)) till they submit the accept button.
 Once they submit the consent form, a dummy tracking [scripts](public/dummy-analytics-script.js) at the [app/root.tsx](app/root.tsx) will start tracking the user`s data (open the browser console too see the dummy tracking message).

 The example is using Remix Cookie API